At a party with friends, it might seem totally innocent to grab a cup of soda for a nice mixed drink. What if we told you that soda is killing you?

 9. The artificial sweeteners in diet soda are just as bad.

 You may think that switching to diet soda to avoid that excess sugar will help, but not so fast.
+Diet soda is killing you too.
 “Artificial sweeteners still induce the release of insulin causing the same metabolic syndrome, insulin resistance and ultimately, diabetes, that regular soda does,” says Hollywood cardiologist Dr. Adam Splaver.

 In fact, even just a little diet soda can prove deadly.
 “Even just one diet soda a day is linked to a higher risk of metabolic syndrome with symptoms including belly fat and high cholesterol,” said Barbara Wade, personal trainer, fitness model, and founder of Fit And Ageless Over 50.
 “The artificial sweeteners in diet soda can disrupt the body’s natural ability to regulate calorie intake based on the sweetness of foods.”